In-depth reviews

 3.5 out of 5

-Every Kia Sportage features a 1.6-litre engine but there’s a full range of powertrain options except a purely electric one.
-On entry-level models, the 1.6-litre petrol engine doesn’t feature any electrification but move up the range and you can choose varying levels of hybrid power.
+Every Kia Sportage features a 1.6-litre engine but there’s a comprehensive range of hybrid options.
+Now even entry-level models get a mild-hybrid version of this engine but move up the range and you can choose a full-hybrid or plug-in hybrid.
 The mild-hybrid has a starter-generator that collects a small amount of electricity when you brake and acts like an extended start-stop system.
 Don’t expect to see major fuel savings, though.

-Above that is a hybrid and a plug-in hybrid.
-The difference is the size of the battery (and the price), with the hybrid getting a small 1.49kWh battery compared to 13.8kWh for the plug-in hybrid.
+The biggest difference between the hybrid and plug-in hybrid is the size of the battery (and the price), with the hybrid getting a small 1.49kWh unit compared to a 13.8kWh one for the plug-in hybrid.
 The latter needs to be recharged from a plug socket or charging point but the result is an impressive 43-mile electric-only range; the normal hybrid won’t manage more than a mile or so at a time, although it does automatically switch to electric power as frequently as possible.

-The plug-in hybrid charges at a higher speed than its main rivals.
-Kia says its 7.2kW capability makes the Sportage its fastest-charging PHEV yet, and a full charge from a home wallbox will take just an hour and three quarters.
+The plug-in hybrid’s 7.2kW charging capability means a full charge from a home wallbox will take just an hour and three quarters.

 Given that the Sportage is more technologically advanced than before, and has a broader range of engines, it’s not surprising that prices are higher than for its predecessor.
-A top-spec hybrid model nudges £40,000 (the plug-in hybrid tops out even higher), and our test car required a near-£10,000 deposit to bring monthly payments down to £315.
-Kia will want the new Sportage to be just as popular as before, so it’s worth looking out for retailers offering incentives.
-In fact, as soon as it launched it was available with a deposit contribution.
+A top-spec hybrid model costs over £40,000 (the plug-in hybrid tops out past £45,000), and our test car required a near-£10,000 deposit to bring monthly payments down to £315.
+Kia will have changed their deals since, though, so it’s worth looking out for retailers offering incentives.

 Kia Sportage MPG & CO2